sa-ccr/Trading/README.md

 # Trading
 Trading R Package

-Contains performance analysis metrics of track records including entropy-based
-            correlation and dynamic beta based on the Kalman filter.
+Contains performance analysis metrics of track records including entropy-based correlation and dynamic beta based on the Kalman filter.
 The normalized sample entropy method has been implemented which produces accurate entropy estimation even on smaller datasets while for the dynamic beta calculation the Kalman filter methodology has been utilized.
 On a separate stream, trades from the five major assets classes and also functionality to use pricing curves, rating tables, CSAs and add-on tables.
 The implementation follows an object oriented logic whereby each trade inherits from more abstract classes while also the curves/tables are objects.
-There is a lot of functionality focusing on the counterparty credit risk calculations however the package can be used for trading applications in general.
+Furthermore, odds calculators and P&L back-testing functionality has been implemented for the most widely used betting/trading strategies including martingale, DAlembert, Labouchere and Fibonacci.
+Some basic functionality about climate risk was also added in the latest version.

-If you want to become a contributor to this project, use this code for commercial purposes or for any other queries please contact us at info@openriskcalculator.com or visit our website www.openriskcalculator.com
+If you want to become a contributor to this project, use this code for commercial purposes or for any other queries please contact us at info@openriskcalculator.com

 # Donate